Virtual Learning in 2021: The 7 Trends to Look out for

 Internal recruiting is a win-win.
 Companies that are known to promote from within or facilitate internal transfers are attractive to employees, who consistently express interest in skill-building and career-advancement opportunities.
 Organizations benefit by retaining top performers, reducing recruiting and hiring costs, and reducing employee turnover.
 LinkedIn’s 2020 Global Talent Trends report called recruiting and L&D “the new power couple” and encouraged businesses to implement or improve their formal internal hiring processes.
 One suggestion: Map current employees’ skills and link them with upskilling opportunities.

-5. … Towards upskilling and reskilling employees
+5. … And turn to upskilling & reskilling current employees

-The trend toward reskilling—teaching workers new skills needed for a new position— and upskilling employees—updating existing skills to improve a worker’s ability to perform their current job—was tagged in early 2020 in a McKinsey report.
+The trend toward reskilling — teaching workers new skills needed for a new position — and upskilling employees — updating existing skills to improve a worker’s ability to perform their current job — was tagged in early 2020 in a McKinsey report.
 Changes forced by the pandemic dramatically increased the urgency of teaching new and updated skills to employees as their businesses pivoted to remote work, online ordering, or contactless delivery, and adopted new safety and operating protocols.

 6. Increased demand for training focused on power skills